 To celebrate Diwali this year, I made these walnut squares.
 They are my version of Walnut Burfi.
 I had found these beautiful bright red walnuts at Whole Foods and didn’t know what I would do with them until Diwali came around.

 I created these walnut bars that are reminiscent of the texture of Mohanthal, a traditional Gujarati sweet, but is gluten free and super easy to make.

 Today is one of India’s most celebrated and well-known holidays, Diwali – The Festival of Lights.
 Diwali goes on for five days.
 It is a celebration of the triumph of Light over Dark, Good over Evil.
 On the lunar calendar, it begins on the day of the new moon, when the waning moon begins to wax– when the light side reappears.

-The other day, Puja reposted a picture on her facebook page of various people holding up signs saying “No Crackers!”, “Crackers make Pollution!”
+The other day, I reposted a picture on my Facebook page of various people holding up signs saying “No Crackers!”, “Crackers make Pollution!”
 What are these “crackers” that people have such a problem with?
 Firecrackers!